Paranoid (Kanye West song): Background

 The music video for "Paranoid" was directed by Nabil Elderkin and along with the one for "Amazing", filmed in Hawaii.
-The country was one of the places that West recorded the song itself in.
+The state was one of the places that West recorded the song itself in.
 Elderkin had directed West in the past on the videos for "Champion" and "Welcome to Heartbreak".
 The song was the last track from 808s & Heartbreak to have an accompanying video released.
 During a brief interview at the 2009 Tribeca Film Festival, West revealed he had cast Rihanna as a lead in the video.
 In reference to working with Rihanna, West said in the interview: "Yep, she's my Paranoid girl in the video.
 She's an amazing talent though.
 Collaborating with her is always a pleasure!"
 Prior to being cast, Rihanna had taken a break from making her own music videos.

 Island Def Jam chairman L.A.
 Reid presented a version of the video during an Island Def Jam Event in New York City on May 20, 2009.
 The music video leaked online on May 27.
 The next day, West clarified on his blog that the video was an unfinished version that he was hurt to see leaked, posting screenshots of the final version.
 In an interview that took place the following day, Elderkin stated that the leak was merely an early rough cut.
 In terms of visuals, Elderkin had originally wanted to design the video in an artistic style reminiscent to that of A Clockwork Orange, but West subsequently opted for an abstracted noir concept instead.